Cray-HPE/docs-csm/operations/kubernetes/encryption/README.md

 ## Forcing encryption

 If necessary, a forced rewrite of secret data can be performed.
+Generally unnecessary but can be used to reduce the time for nodes to synchronize status.

 * (`ncn-mw#`) Force a rewrite of existing data: